 2Start saving for your trip as early as possible.
 If you haven’t done so already, begin setting aside a little money each week or month to establish a travel fund.
 The average price of a private cruise to the 7th continent is somewhere between $7,000 and $10,000 USD per person, with some packages costing upwards of $50,000.
 That’s a lot of overtime!XConsider opening a separate bank account specifically for your travel savings.
 That way, the money you put in will remain untouched until you decide to use it.XFood is ordinarily factored into the ticket prices of most private expeditions, so at least you won’t have to budget separately for meals.

-3Choose an expedition with activities that up with your interests.
+3Choose an expedition with activities that line up with your interests.
 While comparing different travel packages, keep an eye out for one that includes opportunities to enjoy your favorite activities.
 Depending on the package you go with, you might have an opportunity to go cross-country skiing, hike glacial mountains, camp out under the stars, head out on a sea kayaking voyage, or even try stand-up paddleboarding in below-freezing waters!XOther Antarctic pastimes that are popular with travelers include diving, wildlife sightseeing, penguin walks, Zodiac boat rides, and guided photography.Most ships have areas where passengers can rent or check out equipment, but it may be necessary to provide your own gear for certain activities like camping and mountaineering.

 4Pack appropriately for the climate.
 Antarctica is one of the coldest places on the globe all year-round.
 For this reason, it’s crucial that you bring enough clothing to piece together several outfits that each consist of multiple layers.
 At the very least, you’ll need a moisture-wicking thermal base layer, a heat-trapping mid layer, and a fully waterproof outer layer.
 Warm gloves, rugged, waterproof boots, and insulated headgear are also a must.XIn addition to your main clothing items, it’s a good idea to leave some room in your luggage for accessories like extra socks (and lots of them), a cozy neck gaiter, a wind-resistant face mask, a pair of sunglasses, and a bottle of sunscreen.XBe sure to pack enough clothing to stay warm and comfortable for the duration of your trip.
 You won’t be able to buy anything once you arrive on the continent.